nielskee/draft-articles/TechnicalHiringPart2.md

-* CV, Work Portfolio, Cover Letter
+## CV and Cover Letter

-I think the
+I always think there are three separate aspects of a candidate.

-What they say they can do : CV, cover letter
+- What they _say_ they can do : CV, cover letter

-What they show they can do : technical interviews
+- What they _show_ they can do : technical interviews

-What they actually do : how it all translates into
+- What they _actually_ do : how it all translates into real development work on your codebase.

-So we're on Step 1 here : we have a CV and cover letter, and it's mostly words.
-OK, sometimes a picture.
-Yes, yes, sometimes links to portfolio work.
-But mostly words.
+You can test the first two, and you can predict the third.
+We're on Step 1 here : we have a CV, a cover letter, possible some links to portfolio work.

-Here's a thing about words: some people are good with them, others not so good.

-Things I look for:

-Things I take as negatives
+At this stage, I'm trying to decide whether I want to have a conversation with the person.
+A phone screen takes about 15-20 minutes, so I'm not going to spend 30 minutes agonising over that decision.

+Your might have quite exacting requirements - specific experience you need, or specific tech skills that can't easily be picked up.
+You might be hiring someone specifically to help you bootstrap you into a new technology.
+Whatever the situation, you're going to know in about 5 minutes with a CV and cover letter whether you're looking at a viable candidate or not.

+Putting aside your tech specifics, here are some things I view as positives in a CV, that might make me want to have a conversation with them.

+- Self-improver

+- Breadth

+- Evidence of personal or open-source projects, attendance at meetups and conferences, and engaged in their community.

+- Some signs that they help other people : coaching, mentoring, helping kids or adults learn to code.

+Although it's great to see evidence of personal projects, remember that this can be a lot easier for some people than others.
+People with a lot of discretionary time can work on personal projects, and attend meetups and conferences.
+People with either childcare or eldercare commitments often can't.

+Where candidates do have these projects and activities, sure, view them as positives, but always remember that personal circumstances play a part.

 ** Spotting self-actualizing developers

 ** GitHub and projects are not a candidate's CV
 There are some people who can't do this:
 - Their companies may have strict IPR assignment clauses that